 If you regularly struggle with dry eye, wearing contact lenses might seem like the last thing on your mind.
 However, with the right care advice, you can still go about your daily business wearing contacts safely and comfortably.
-First, though, here are a few quick facts on what can cause dry eye:

 Common dry eye symptoms